jonathancs-tester/cypress10-cucumber-preprocessor/README.md

 ### Bundled features files

 When running Cypress tests in a headless mode, the execution time can get pretty bloated, this happens because by default Cypress will relaunch the browser between every feature file.
-The **cypress-cucumber-preprocessor** gives you the option to bundle all feature files before running the tests, therefore reducing the execution time.
+The **cypress10-cucumber-preprocessor** gives you the option to bundle all feature files before running the tests, therefore reducing the execution time.

 You can take advantage of this by creating `.features` files.
-You choose to have only one in the root of the directory `cypress/integrations` or per directory.
+You choose to have only one in the root of the directory `cypress/e2es` or per directory.

 You also have to add support for `.features` files to your Cypress configuration